-CLAUSE I.30C - FAR 52.222-54 EMPLOYMENT ELIGIBILITY VERIFICATION (MAY 2022)
+CLAUSE I.53 - FAR 52.222-54 EMPLOYMENT ELIGIBILITY VERIFICATION (JAN 2025)

-"Commercially available off-the-shelf (COTS) item"-
+Commercially available off-the-shelf (COTS) item-

 - (1) Means any item of supply that is- - (i) A commercial product (as defined in paragraph (1) of the definition of "commercial product" at Federal Acquisition Regulation (FAR) 2.101); - (ii) Sold in substantial quantities in the commercial marketplace; and - (iii) Offered to the Government, without modification, in the same form in which it is sold in the commercial marketplace; and - (2) Does not include bulk cargo, as defined in 46 U.S.C.
-40102(4) such as agricultural products and petroleum products.
-Per 46 CFR 525.1(c)(2), "bulk cargo" means cargo that is loaded and carried in bulk onboard ship without mark or count, in a loose unpackaged form, having homogenous characteristics.
+40102(4), such as agricultural products and petroleum products.
+Per 46 CFR 525.1 (c)(2), "bulk cargo" means cargo that is loaded and carried in bulk onboard ship without mark or count, in a loose unpackaged form, having homogenous characteristics.
 Bulk cargo loaded into intermodal equipment, except LASH or Seabee barges, is subject to mark and count and, therefore, ceases to be bulk cargo.

-"Employee assigned to the contract" means an employee who was hired after November 6, 1986 (after November 27, 2009, in the Commonwealth of the Northern Mariana Islands), who is directly performing work, in the United States, under a contract that is required to include the clause prescribed at 22.1803.
-An employee is not considered to be directly performing work under a contract if the employee-
+Employee assigned to the contract means an employee who was hired after November 6, 1986 (after November 27, 2009 in the Commonwealth of the Northern Mariana Islands), who is directly performing work, in the United States, under a contract that is required to include the clause prescribed at 22.1803.
+An employee is not considered to be directly performing work under a contract if the employeefurnish supplies or services for performance of a prime contract or a subcontract.
+It includes but is not limited to purchase orders, and changes and modifications to purchase orders.